patrickswijgman/ridder/README.md

 A simple data-oriented game engine for JavaScript that has everything you need to get started and to get things done.

-There won't be extensive documentation as the game engine is intended to be simple, the [examples](#examples) should get you started right away!
+There won't be extensive documentation as the game engine is intended to be simple, the [examples](#examples) should get you in the right direction.

 ## Getting started